bzeiss/retro-pcbs/README.md

 Case STLs: https://github.com/bzeiss/retro-pcbs/tree/main/mccake-5.25-inch-bay/3dmodel

-There is not knob for the rotary encoder in the STL directory.
+There is no knob for the rotary encoder in the STL directory.
 I have just grabbed one from thingiverse for it.

 ### Prerequisites